j-bel/miniQuad-robot/Assembly Instructions.md

 ### Assign Motor ID's

 Download and open [XL320_SetID](www.google.com) in the OpenCM IDE.
 Plug 2 charged batteries into the [OpenCM9.04](http://www.robotis.us/opencm9-04-c-with-onboard-xl-type-connectors/).
 Plug the OpenCM9.04 into a USB Port on your computer.
 Plug one of the [XL-320](http://www.robotis.us/dynamixel-xl-320/) Motors into the OpenCM9.04 using the 3 wire cable that comes with it.
+For this step, make sure only one motor is plugged in at a time!
+Flip the switch on the OpenCM9.04 near the batteries to the on position.
+If you are unsure which way is the on position, you can unplug the OpenCM9.04 from your computer.
+The red light will remain on when unplugged if the switch is in the correct position.
+Edit the code so that the number in the red box pictured blow is the current motor you are assigning.
+Repeat this step for all 8 XL-320 Motors, assigning each motor with an ID of 1-8 without repeating any numbers.

 ![SetID_NewID_IMG](https://user-images.githubusercontent.com/69541527/90815533-d7e38380-e2f8-11ea-86dd-e6b72a63cba3.PNG)